Sebastián Pinto: O'Higgins, Bursaspor and Millonarios

 In 2011, he came to O'Higgins where he was the second top-scorer of the tournament.
 In January 2012 he arrived at Turkish football club Bursaspor, being the top-scorer of the national cup with 5 goals.
 After almost three years at the club, he left finishing with a total of 65 games played and 29 goals.
 After that he went to Millonarios F.C. in 2014, playing 4 matches and scoring 1 goal.

 Back to Chile

-In 2015, he come back to O'Higgins, signing to the team for the Clausura 2014-15.
+In 2015, he come back to O'Higgins, signing to the team for the Clausura 2014–15.

 International career

 His debut for the Chile national team in 2006 on an unofficial friendly against the Aragon official football team.
 He returned later in 2011, in a friendly against Paraguay where he scored a hat-trick (one goal on a penalty shot).

 Personal life

 He is the son of the journalist and television presenter Carlos Pinto.
 His sister, Carla, is a DJ who took part in the reality show Mundos opuestos 2 in 2013.

+Following his retirement, he made his home in Santa Cruz do Sul, Brazil, and turned into a paddle tennis player.
+From Brazil, he founded and manages Pádel Club Chile in Lo Barnechea, Santiago.